dayjiet/Project4JSON-XMLConverter/README.md

 console.
 3. Note that if the tool is unable to determine the input file format or is unable to convert the file, it will print an error message to the console.
-4. The tool can be further customized by modifying the `JsonToXmlConverter`, `XmlToJsonConverter`, `XmlParser`, `JsonFormatter`, `JsonParser` and `XmlParser` classes to fit specific requirements.
+4. The tool can be further customized by modifying the `ToXMLConverter`, `ToJSONConverter`, `XmlParser`, `JsonFormatter`, `JsonParser` and `XmlParser` classes to fit specific requirements.

 ## Dependencies